-There is hereby created the governor's council on people with disabilities.
+(A) There is hereby created the governor's council on people with disabilities.
 The council shall consist of twenty-one members of which the majority shall be people with disabilities as defined in this section, appointed by the governor for a term of three years except that for initial appointments, seven members shall be appointed for a term of one year, seven members shall be appointed for a term of two years, and seven members shall be appointed for a term of three years.
 Members may succeed themselves not more than one time.
-The governor shall annually appoint a chairperson who may succeed himself or herself not more than one time.
+A member shall continue in office subsequent to the expiration of the member's term until the member's successor takes office.
+The governor shall appoint a chairperson to serve a two-year term.
+The chairperson shall not succeed himself or herself as chairperson.
+The chairperson shall continue in office subsequent to the expiration of the chairperson's term until the chairperson's successor takes office.
 Members of the council shall serve without compensation, but shall be paid the actual and necessary expenses they incur in the performance of their duties.

 Effective Date: 09-13-1989

 Related Legislative Provision: See 129th General AssemblyFile No.39, SB 171, §4